 You may want to bring an apron and pen & paper to take notes.
 Other than that you just need to turn up with the desire to learn and have fun.

-A £10.00 deposit will secure your place and class sizes will be limited to 10 so early booking is essential.
+Class sizes will be limited to 6 so early booking is essential.

 To book onto this class please contact us using one of the options from our 'contact us' page